cockroachdb/docs/src/current/v24.1/cutover-replication.md

 Initiating a cutover is a manual process that makes the standby cluster ready to accept SQL connections.
 However, the cutover process does **not** automatically redirect traffic to the standby cluster.
 Once the cutover is complete, you must redirect application traffic to the standby (new) cluster.
 If you do not manually redirect traffic, writes to the primary (original) cluster may be lost.
 {{site.data.alerts.end}}

 After a cutover, you may want to _cut back_ to the original primary cluster (or a different cluster).
 That is, set up the original primary cluster to once again accept application traffic.
-This requires you to either:

-- Replicate any changes from the original standby (now primary) back to the original primary before it can accept application traffic again.
-- Configure another full replication stream in the opposite direction from the original standby (now primary) to another cluster that will become the primary.

 For more details, refer to [Cut back to the primary cluster](#cut-back-to-the-primary-cluster).

 ## Step 1.
 Initiate the cutover